Hart Crane: The Bridge (1930)

-His ambition to synthesize America was expressed in The Bridge (1930), intended to be an uplifting counter to Eliot's The Waste Land.
+His ambition to synthesize America was expressed in The Bridge, intended to be an uplifting counter to Eliot's The Waste Land.
 The Brooklyn Bridge is both the poem's central symbol and its poetic starting point.
 Crane found a place to start his synthesis in Brooklyn.
-Arts patron Otto H. Kahn gave him $2,000 to begin work on the epic poem.
-When he wore out his welcome at the Opffers', Crane left for Paris in early 1929, but failed to leave his personal problems behind.
-His drinking, always a problem, became notably worse during the late 1920s, while he was finishing The Bridge.
+Arts patron Otto H. Kahn gifted him $2,000 to begin work on the panegyric poem, though he had requested a loan of $1,000.
+After parting with the Opffers, Crane left for Paris in early 1929, but continued to struggle with his mental health.
+His drinking had become worse during the late 1920s, while he was finishing The Bridge.